I. Love. Hummus.

 Set the IP for manual 40 minutes on high and plan to let it do a natural pressure release (NPR) for about 20 minutes.
 Now walk away and enjoy yourself for the next hour!

 Once your IP’s little button has dropped, flick the pressure release open and if all is clear remove lid and let the chickpeas cool for about 20 minutes.
 Then strain, reserving at least 2 cups of the cooking liquid.
 Be sure to remove the bay leaves and transfer chickpeas and garlic to a blender or food processor.

 Add the lemon juice, tahini and salt.
 And if you love garlic like me, throw one more raw clove in there for good measure.
-Add 1 cup of water, close lid and begin blender on high.
+Add 1 cup of the reserved water, close lid and begin blender on high.
 Let the machine go for a good couple of minutes, adding water as needed for consistency.
 If the mixture is too thick it won’t puree smooth and will look lumpy and grainy.
 Once blended to your preferred consistency – taste and add salt if needed.

 The Perfect Bite